(a) All staff members who have direct contact must be 18 years of age or older.

 (2) is knowledgeable about local community resources and how to use those resources for the benefit of the client;

-(3) has successfully completed 30 hours of classroom instruction on care coordination for an individual with substance use disorder;
+(3) has successfully completed 30 hours of classroom instruction on treatment coordination for an individual with substance use disorder;

 (4) has either: